 &lt;sup>26 The potential for windfall expansion of Priors Lease might also be envisaged.
-However, given that the need arising from Priors Lease is 12 plots, then any assumed windfall where to be a possible of the 12 plots supply from the broad location.
+However, given that the need arising from Priors Lease is 12 plots, then any assumed windfall would need to taken off the 12 plots supply from the broad location.